leomccormack/Spatial_Audio_Framework/README.md

 ## Building with CMake

-The framework may also be included within an existing CMake workflow with simply:
+The framework may be included within an existing CMake workflow with simply:
 ```
 add_subdirectory(Spatial_Audio_Framework)
 target_link_libraries(${PROJECT_NAME} PRIVATE saf)